JeffDeCola/data-crunch-engine/README.md

 ## PREREQUISITES

-For this exercise I used go.
-Feel free to use a language of your choice,
+Thing you must have on your machine in order to use this repo.

+First the language.
+I used golang,

 * [go](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet)

-To create your protobuf message files your will need protobuf compiler `protoc`,
+To create your protobuf message files your will need the protobuf compiler `protoc`,

 * [protobuf](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/software-architectures/messaging/protobuf-cheat-sheet)

-You will need a NATS server running,
+You will also need running NATS server,

 * [NATS](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/software-architectures/messaging/NATS-cheat-sheet)